krasimir/react-in-patterns/book/chapter-4/README.md

 }
 ```

-This may look weird but in fact is really helpful.
+This may look weird but in fact is really powerful.
 Like for example when we have some knowledge in the parent component and don't necessary want to send it down to children.
 The example below prints a list of TODOs.
 The `App` component has all the data and knows how to determine whether a TODO is completed or not.
 The `TodoList` component simply encapsulate the needed HTML markup.

 ```js
 function TodoList({ todos, children }) {